dxw/whippet-server/readme.md

 You will need Homebrew: http://mxcl.github.com/homebrew/

-If you now have more than one version of PHP on your system, you may need to change the first line of the whippet script to:
+If you now have more than one version of PHP on your system, you may need to tell Whippet which one to

-    #!/usr/local/bin/php
+use:

+    $ WHIPPET_PHP=/usr/bin/local/php whippet

 You can check by running php -v.
 It should be 5.4.x.
 At some point, we will figure out a more elegant solution.